Empowerment Through Education

 Wendy is remembered by her friends, colleagues, and students for her abundant energy, generous spirit, creativity, and her amazing ability to inspire others, young and old, to take joy in the creative process and to discover their own potential.
 The Wendy Jackson Hall Scholarship Fund was established in Wendy’s memory to support others whose creativity and love of the arts leads them to pursue an education in the visual arts and to share this love with the larger community.

 The Bainbridge Music and Arts Legacy Scholarship, BHS Class of ’61 Scholarship, BHS Class of ’62 Scholarship, Vincent F. Petrie Memorial Scholarship, and George & Betty Munro Scholarship are all administered by the Bainbridge High School Scholarship Selection Committee.
 These scholarships are only available to Bainbridge High School / Eagle Harbor High School students.
 There is no application process as all students are considered based on the selection criteria of each scholarship.

 The Wendy Jackson Hall Memorial Scholarship has its own selection committee and separate application process.
-(The 2020 application will be available in December 2019.)
 The applicant must: